eficode-academy/ca-project/README.md

 ### Task

 - Setup a Jenkins master
-- Setup a Continuous Integration pipeline (perhaps using [Praqma's Git flow](https://github.com/Praqma/git-phlow)?)
+- Setup a Continuous Integration pipeline (**as code**) (perhaps using [Praqma's Pretested Integration](https://wiki.jenkins.io/display/JENKINS/Pretested+Integration+Plugin))
 - Run the tests in the pipeline
 - Make sure you maintain mainline integrity

 ## Cut out the boring stuff

 Every time that release time comes around, you get uncomfortable.
-You do not feel safe about deploying to producting, and it always seems to be the case that nothing is quite the same from time to time.
+You do not feel safe about deploying to production, and it always seems to be the case that nothing is quite the same from time to time.

 It is now time to script your way to deployment.

 ### Task

 - Create a script that runs the application locally
-- Augment your script such that you can deploy to multiple targets ( eg. local, staging, production )
+- Augment your script such that you can deploy to multiple targets ( eg. local, staging, production ).
+- If you are more people in the team, try to push your code to one of the other servers, using its private IP.

 ## A means to an end